Seoul court rejects sexual slavery claim against Tokyo - WTMJ

 Japanese Chief Cabinet Secretary Katunobu Kato noted the decision conflicted with a previous ruling on a separate case that found the Japanese government responsible for compensating sexual slavery victims.

 Kato said he wouldn’t comment on the new ruling before examining the details more closely, but he added that Tokyo’s stance on the sexual slavery issue remains unchanged.
-He said the previous ruling was a “clear violation of international law” that was “extremely regrettable and absolutely unacceptable” for Tokyo.
+He said the previous ruling violated international law and was unacceptable.

 “Japan continues to strongly ask South Korea to take appropriate steps in order to correct the state of international violation,” he said.